neu-se/zeugma/data/README.md

 There are 1,001 measurements for each campaign: 1,000 measurements at equal time intervals starting at 0 seconds and ending at 3 hours, and 1 measurement at 5 minutes.
-We used the measurements at 5 minutes and 3 hours to evaluate coverage for short and long campaigns.
-We used all the measurements to plot coverage over time.
+This dataset was used to create "Figure 3: Branch Coverage Over Time" and "Table 3: Branch Coverage".

 ## RQ3: Defects

 The file `defects.json` TODO

 The file `failures.json` TODO

-The file `detection_times.csv` TODO
+The file `detections.csv` TODO
+This dataset was used to create "Table 4: Defect Detection Rates".